-The Boulia Shire Council has a policy of making and levying differential general rates for the 2023/2024 financial year.
-The Council is required to raise an amount of revenue it sees as being appropriate to maintain assets and provide services to the Shire as a whole.
+The Boulia Shire Council has a policy of making and levying differential general rates for the 2024/2025 financial year.

+Section 94 of the Local Government Act 2009 requires Council to levy general rates on all rateable land within Council's local government area.

+General rates are for services, facilities and activities that are supplied or undertaken for the benefit of the community in general (rather than a particular person).

 In determining how this revenue is raised, Council takes into consideration the following factors:

-- The use of the land in so far as it relates to the extent of utilisation of Council's services. - The rateable value of the land and the rates which would be payable if only one general rate were adopted, - Equity by taking into consideration the capacity to pay within the local community, - · Flexibility to take account of changes in the local economy, and - Having in place a rating regime that is simple and inexpensive to administer.
+- The use of the land in so far as it relates to the extent of utilisation of Council's services. - The rateable value of the land and the rates which would be payable if only one general rate were adopted, - Equity by taking into consideration the capacity to pay within the local community, - Flexibility to take account of changes in the local economy, and - Having in place a rating regime that is simple and inexpensive to administer.